Co-founder and former Head of Design, kickstarter.com

 As the Kickstarter phenomenon continues to grow and find an ever-expanding userbase, Charles has been widely recognised as one of the digital era’s most exciting innovators.
 In 2013 he was named as one of Forbes Magazine’s Top 12 Most Disruptive Figures in Business.

 Charles previously co-founded the online art publication Subsystence, a platform dedicated to leveraging the web to provide global exposure to the work of independent artists.
 He also co-founded Source-ID, where he operated as Principal Creative Director from 2004 to 2009.
 In 2015 Charles set up “Lost Arts” – a new format of Workspace for ambitious creators in the 21st Century.
 What began in a 4,000 square foot abandoned meat packing plant has grown into a 25,000 square foot space on Chicago’s Goose Island.
 Lost Arts has incubated urban agriculture products powered by AI, interactive public art installations, ovens producing amazing breads, and myriad other ideas.

-Charles Adler travels the world for keynotes, presentations, Q&As, and workshops to discuss crowdfunding, starting a unique business, overcoming challenges when starting a business and the importance of good design, send us a quick email for his schedule and latest fees.
+Charles Adler travels the world for keynotes, presentations, Q&As, and workshops to discuss crowdfunding, starting a unique business, overcoming challenges when starting a business and the importance of good design, contact us for his schedule and terms.

 We’re here to help.

 If you can’t find the right speaker you need, or would like speaker ideas tailored to your event,